apellicerep/List-Pagination-and-Filtering/README.md

-# List Pagination and Filtering
+# List Pagination and Filtering with Vanilla Javascript